ychulovskyy/wix-ui/packages/wix-ui-core/src/components/segmented-toggle/README.md

 ## Description

-**Segmented Toggle** is used to provide users with a group of selection options.
+**Segmented Toggle** allows users to choose a single option out of a group.
 Recommended use is for a small amount of predefined options.

 ### Elements